Netlabbuilder/apache/change_listening_port.md

 The default listening port on Apache HTTP Server is port 80 for HTTP traffic.

-To change the default listening port from port 80 to another port, please modify the the `Listen` directive in the Apache configuration file `/etc/httpd/conf/httpd.conf`:
+To change the default listening port from port 80 to another port, please modify the the `Listen` directive in the Apache configuration file `/etc/httpd/conf/httpd.conf`.

+**IMPORTANT NOTE:** (Please see bullet point # 7) On SELinux-enforced systems, Apache HTTP Server can only listen on allowed ports.
+This means, if Apache HTTP Server is configured to listen on a port which is not allowed by SELinux, it will not work.

 1. Verify the current listening port, the output shows `Listen 80`:
    ```